iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 - We can just mention the geographical location of the master*probably nearest possible location from the worker nodes*
 - One component is extra than vanilla kubernetes is - kube cloud manager *this brings in GCP features to GCP*
 - also you **not billed** for master infra.
+- **Auto upgrade** depends on "master version" cluster configuration.
+It can be *release channel* or *static version*. if its static, then cluster admin need to manually upgrade the cluster. however if its configured as *release channel* then GKE auto upgrade k8s version for us.

 ## API thats need to be enabled for GKE